rezo609/SuperRecoveryFlasher/README.md

 SuperRecoveryFlasher
 ====================

-This is a tools to auto flash recoveries for marvel and marvelc version, from Ubuntu and Windows!
+A tool to automatically flash recoveries for the marvel and marvelc from Ubuntu or Windows.